ArcticTechnology/PythonStarterPackage/README.md

 ```
 pip3 install PythonStarterPackage
 ```
-For manual install, see below.

 ### Manual Install
 To manually install this package, clone this repo to your local system.
 After you clone the repo, navigate into the package to where the ```setup.py``` file is.
-Then you can use the ```pip install -e .``` command.
+Then you can use the ```pip3 install -e .``` command.
 This will install the package and all its dependencies editable mode.
 Then you can use the package locally or use it as the starting point for building out your own package.
 ```
 pip3 install -e .
 ```